pallets/jinja/docs/templates.rst

 |                       | sequences.
 See the explanation below.            |
 +-----------------------+---------------------------------------------------+

-Within a for-loop, it's psosible to cycle among a list of strings/variables each time through the loop by using the special `loop.cycle` helper::
+Within a for-loop, it's possible to cycle among a list of strings/variables each time through the loop by using the special `loop.cycle` helper::

     {% for row in rows %}